UNITE Homework, Exams, Presentations and Colloquia

 Courses with Exams Not Requiring Live, In-Person Proctoring

-For courses for which the instructors are using other types of exams - take-home exams, online exams (with a video proctoring service or without) - instead of in-class, proctored exams, there is no need for students who enroll in the UNITE section of a course to find and submit a proctor to UNITE for approval.
+For courses for which the instructors are using other types of exams - take-home exams, online exams (with an online proctoring service or without online proctoring service) - instead of in-class, proctored exams, there is no need for students who enroll in the UNITE section of a course to find and submit a proctor to UNITE for approval.

 Live Proctoring Requirements